cliffeby/RochV001a/README.md

   - 500 – Server Error
     - Localhost refused to connect - ERR\_CONNECTION\_REFUSED

-_WHY:There are over 70 HTTP status codes.
-If you use status codes that are not common, you will force developers to search for your intent._
+    <span style="background-color:yellow">_WHY:There are over 70 HTTP status codes.
+If you use status codes that are not common, you will force developers to search for your intent._</span>

-- API responses should contain specific messages.  _WHY: It&#39;s helpful to know the requested endpoint and result.
-There are three ways to send this data:_
+3. API responses should contain specific messages.  <span style="background-color:yellow">_WHY: It&#39;s helpful to know the requested endpoint and result.
+There are three ways to send this data:_</span>
   - _Express middleware – e.g: &#39;app.use(function(req, res) {res.status(404).send({url: req.originalUrl + &#39; not found&#39;})});_
   - _Express endpoint:  A res property can return any desired server data - e.g. res.send(500, {status:500, message: &#39;internal error&#39;, type:&#39;internal&#39;});_
-  - _Console.log:  Log to server terminal window.  **I used this approach so I can easily remove logging from my production server.
+  - _Console.log:  Log your meassage to a server terminal window.  **I used this approach so I can easily remove logging from my production server.
 Unlike a public API, there is no need for front end users to get these server messages.**_
-- Modify the 200 – OK response from an endpoint or endpoint/ID not found.  _WHY: Misspelled endpoints and wrong IDs are common errors during development.
+4. Modify the 200 – OK response from an endpoint or endpoint/ID not found.  <span style="background-color:yellow">_WHY: Misspelled endpoints and wrong IDs are common errors during development.
 Make sure they are caught early.
-See middleware below._
+See middleware below._</span>
-- Do not &quot;document&quot; expected error codes and messages in a separate document – e.g. Postman, Swagger,…  _WHY: While often a simple click to create, that document is just another maintenance requirement and is never at your fingertips.
-Instead, make sure your server response and testing tool provide the needed info._
+5. Do not &quot;document&quot; expected error codes and messages in a separate document – e.g. Postman, Swagger,…  <span style="background-color:yellow">_WHY: While often a simple click to create, that document is just another maintenance requirement and is never at your fingertips.
+Instead, make sure your server response and testing tool provide the needed info._</span>
-- Unit test for known responses.  _WHY: Make sure that your server response catches all conditions._
+6. Unit test for known responses. <span style="background-color:yellow"> _WHY: Make sure that your server response catches all conditions._</span>

 #### Design – Middleware #

 There are many articles and opinions on the proper use of express-server middleware for catching and reporting errors.
-With two exceptions, I struggle to see the benefit of detailed status codes and unique messages.
+With two exceptions, I struggle to see the benefit of detailed status codes and unique messages for my context.
 The exceptions are:

-- a &quot;404 – Not Found&quot;  app.get(&#39;\*&#39;, func…) fall through is provided by the express-generator for unspecified endpoints and paths.
+1. a &quot;404 – Not Found&quot;  app.get(&#39;\*&#39;, func…) fall through is provided by the express-generator for unspecified endpoints and paths.
 However, when the path is valid and the id for a GET, PUT, or DELETE is not found, the default express server will return a null body and a 200 status code.
 I use the following code to report a 404.

 `Score.findById(req.params.id)`